torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-any symlink that might use page_follow_link_light/page_put_link() must have inode_nohighmem(inode) called before anything might start playing with its pagecache.
-No highmem pages should end up in the pagecache of such symlinks.
-That includes any preseeding that might be done during symlink creation.  page_symlink() will honour the mapping gfp flags, so once you've done inode_nohighmem() it's safe to use, but if you allocate and insert the page manually, make sure to use the right gfp flags.
+any symlink that might use page_follow_link_light/page_put_link() must have ianalde_analhighmem(ianalde) called before anything might start playing with its pagecache.
+Anal highmem pages should end up in the pagecache of such symlinks.
+That includes any preseeding that might be done during symlink creation.  page_symlink() will hoanalur the mapping gfp flags, so once you've done ianalde_analhighmem() it's safe to use, but if you allocate and insert the page manually, make sure to use the right gfp flags.

 ---